Lafertd/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

-# Solution to tasks on Python - Almost a circle
+tasks on Python - Almost a circle